Big Cat Rescue Enclosures

 No big cat belongs in a cage, but until we have better laws to protect exotic cats from being bred for lives of captivity and deprivation, we need to give them as much space and privacy as possible.
 In their wild their territories would measure in square miles, not square feet, so even at its best a cage is nothing more than a jail cell.

 To successfully cage a cat you should understand his natural behaviors to most closely provide what he needs and to most safely confine him.
 Although individuals of several species may prowl by day, exotic cats are typically nocturnal.
-Except for Cheetahs, Lions and Tigers, the exotic feline is an exceptional climber.
-Servals and Caracals can climb well, but need incentive to do so.
+Except for Cheetahs, Lions, and Tigers, the exotic feline is an exceptional climber.
+Servals and Caracals can climb well but need the incentive to do so.
 Margay, Ocelots and Leopards spend more time lounging in the trees than on the ground.
 Bobcats, Jungle Cats, Geoffrey Cats and all of the Lynxes are very active and are in and out of everything, all the time.